 There are several optional areas of focus that students can select to help focus their studies.
 These include Applied Economics, Development Management and Governance, Environmental Policy, Law and Development, Peace and Conflict Resolution, Social Policy, and Innovation and Entrepreneurship.
 In addition, students can work with their advisors to find elective courses in their areas of interest, such as agriculture, business, technology, etc.

 Classes are held throughout the day, with morning classes beginning at 8:30 a.m. and evening classes typically finishing by 7:00 p.m.
 Most classes are held Monday through Thursday.

 When students first arrive, they will be assigned a faculty advisor who is familiar with their professional interests and can help guide them in creating a study plan.
 Later students will also be assigned a Master’s Project advisor, who will help them complete their Master’s Project research.
 In addition, students will have access to professional development advising to help them find summer internships, craft their resumes, and seek out career opportunities.

-The one-year degree requires 30 credits and the two-year degree requires 48 credits.
+The MIDP’s accelerated 30 credit degree program(one-year) requires 30 credits and the two-year degree requires 48 credits.

 Yes, Duke University has inter-institutional agreements with North Carolina Central University, North Carolina State University, the University of North Carolina at Chapel Hill, the University of North Carolina at Charlotte, and the University of North Carolina at Greensboro.
 However, you cannot take more classes outside your home institution per semester than you are taking at Duke.
 For example, if you are taking two classes at Duke, then you may take up to two classes at another university.
 If you are taking one class at Duke, then you may take only one class at another university.